arnicas/interactive-vis-course/Week3/README.md

 **Homework 3**: Add a color heatmap to one or more of your table columns, paying attention to text readability and also the [UNICEF style guide](../UNICEF Brand Toolkit ENG Sept 2012.pdf).
 (15pts) Be sure to identify data source on the page!
 Gist: "Week 3: Heatmap table"

+**Homework 4**: Pick an interactive graphic somewhere that you'd like to know how to make.
+Remember I gave you resources on the home page of this repo...
+Send it to me by email with a link and what you like about it: "Week 3: How do I do this?"
+I'll try to find out for you!
+(5pt)

 NOTE: You can combine 2 and 3 in one if you prefer.